martinraj/Food-ordering-app-like-swiggy-uber-eats-MVVM-and-Room-database-/README.md

 ## Room and Retrofit using same Model

-I have used same models for Room and Retrofit2 library as both are configured using annotaions.
+I have used same models for Room and Retrofit2 library as both are configured using annotations.

 ```
 @Entity